MonetDB/MonetDBLite-Java/README.md

 ### Append data to a table

-To append new data to the table, the method `int appendColumns(Object[] data)` is used.
-The `data` is an array of columns, where each column has the same number of rows, and each array class corresponds to the mapping defined above.
+To append new data to a table, the method `int appendColumns(Object[] data)` is used. `data` is an array of columns, where each column has the same number of rows and each array class corresponds to the mapping defined above.
 To insert null values, use the `T get#Type#NullConstant()` constant in the `NullMappings` class.
-Due to the limitations of the representation of `booleans` in Java, to append to a `boolean` column, a `byte` array should be used instead, as shown in the example.
-For all the other types, there are no changes.
+Due to limitations of representation of `booleans` in Java, to append to a `boolean` column, a `byte` array should be used instead, as shown in the example.
+For all other types, there are no changes.

 For `decimals`, a rounding mode must be set before appending.
-The method `void setRoundingMode(int roundingMode)` has that purpose
+The method `void setRoundingMode(int roundingMode)` should be used accordingly
 [click here for details](https://docs.oracle.com/javase/7/docs/api/java/math/BigDecimal.html#setScale(int,%20int)).

 ```java